 Cincinnati Bengals: Five Players to Watch vs. the Titans

-Aug 28, 2014; Cincinnati, OH, USA; Cincinnati Bengals defensive tackle Domata Peko (94) against the Indianapolis Colts at Paul Brown Stadium.
-Mandatory Credit: Andrew Weber-USA TODAY Sports
+Sep 14, 2014; Cincinnati, OH, USA; Cincinnati Bengals running back Giovani Bernard (25) leaps over Atlanta Falcons defensive end Jonathan Massaquoi (94) in the first half at Paul Brown Stadium.
+Mandatory Credit: Mark Zerof-USA TODAY Sports

 Cincinnati Bengals running back Giovani Bernard became the star of the offense last week when A.J.
 Green left the game after re-aggravating a toe injury.
 Bernard finished the game with 90 yards and a touchdown on the ground along with five catches for 79 yards and several highlight-reel plays.
 He’s been an outstanding weapon for Andy Dalton when under pressure while also keeping the defense honest, which opens the field up for other offensive players.